thomasfitz24/HTML-Milestone-Project1/README.md

 +---------------------------------------------------------------+

-- Accessible modal with focus trap and aria attributes
+- Accessible modal with focus trap and ARIA attributes
 - Opens when “Watch Our Story” button is clicked
 - Includes standard video controls (play, pause)
 - Closing the modal pauses and resets the video